Site icon Sierra Living Concepts Blog

 Source- bergerechair.blogspot.com

 For those in-built shelves: In-built solid wood bookcases are largely full-sized and take up entire walls.
-Therefore, the décor that you feature in those must ensure that the design of each shelf is highlighted to the fullest.
+Therefore, it is crucial to feature décor that fully highlights the design of each shelf.
 You can go for multicolored book piles with unique bookends.
 Alternatively, you can go for a single accent accessory inside each shelf to accentuate its frame.

-(Pro tip: When creating clusters of 3, choose something tall, something horizontal, and an object to bridge the gap.)
+(Pro tip: When creating clusters of three, choose something tall, something horizontal, and an object to bridge the gap.)

 Source- homebunch.com

 For the waist-length shelves: Not all bookcases are tall or overwhelming.
-Some are mid-length – usually reaching up to the waist.
-You can decorate them by featuring a nice triangular arrangement that may consist of feature artwork, photo frames, candelabras, vases, and other accessories on the top.
+Some are mid-length—usually reaching up to the waist.
+You can decorate the bookcases by creating a nice triangular arrangement on top, which may include featured artwork, photo frames, candelabras, vases, and other accessories.

 Source- nadiasdiyprojects.blogspot.com